Updated as of 6/7/2019.

 Casco Bay Lines had developed an RFP to select a vessel designer, inviting over eleven firms to consider submitting a proposal, and advertising the RFP.
 Four firms submitted proposals, two were short listed for interviews and Elliott Bay Design Group (EBDG) from Seattle, Washington, was selected.
 Casco Bay Lines entered into a contract with EBDG in May of 2018 and they began the work of assessing the vessel requirements using results from the fleet analysis work done by KPFF.

 Casco Bay Lines invited members of the Board and the public to join a vessel advisory committee and conducted a public kick-off meeting with the committee and EBDG on May 22, 2018.
 Since then, EBDG has been working to determine possible vessel configurations that meet the needs of Casco Bay Lines and conform to the various regulatory requirements and operational constraints.
 A second advisory committee meeting was held in October 2018 for EBDG to share progress and seek additional input.

-As of March 2019, the vessel design process is approximately 20% complete and EBDG is compiling their recommendation with the evaluation of various hull configurations and propulsion systems.
-Following completion of this analysis, they will deliver their comprehensive recommendations, including size, capacity, hull shape and propulsion, to CBITD.
-CBITD will then present it to the public at a public meeting on Peaks.
+As of June 2019, the vessel design process remains in the preliminary stages and EBDG is compiling their recommendation with the evaluation of various hull configurations and propulsion systems.
+Following completion of this analysis, they will deliver their comprehensive recommendations, including size, capacity, hull shape and propulsion, to CBITD in the form of a Preliminary Design Report (PDR).
+CBITD will then present the PDR to the public at a public meeting on Peaks.
 EBDG’s recommendations, along with public comments from this meeting, will be presented to the vessel advisory committee and then the Board, for their consideration.